cacrespo/gt_monitor/README.md

 `dbt deps`
 `dbt run`

-Thats all!
 If all goes OK you can see "staging" and "core" datasets in Bigquery.

+6. Finally, connect BigQuery and Data Studio with just a few clicks.